litt1e-p/LPScrollFullScreen/README.md

 - use cocapods
 > pod 'LPScrollFullScreen', '~> 1.0.0'
 - manual include
-> drag LPScrollFullScreen floder into you project
+> drag LPScrollFullScreen folder into you project

 ## Usage
 >need 2 lines code only